 1.4 millions visits (in person and virtual) are made to the library over the course of a year.

 Our 233 volunteers worked over 4800 hours, helping in a large variety of ways at all locations.

 Information Services staff answered an astonishing 50,000 reference questions.

-Due to the COVID-19 crisis, all WPL locations shutdown in mid-March for an indefinite period of time.
+Due to the COVID-19 crisis, all WPL locations shutdown starting in mid-March.